NCAR/crux/README.md

 Related Projects
 -----
 ### WMO/ICAO Web Validator
-Web/HTTP-based validator for WMO and ICAO XML schemas/models which runs in Java servlet containers.
-Utilizes Crux for XML Schema 1.0 and Schematron validation of XML messages.
+The [WMO/ICAO web validator](https://github.com/NCAR/wmo-icao-web-validator) is a web/HTTP-based validator for WMO and ICAO XML schemas/models which runs in Java servlet containers.
+Utilizes Crux for
+XML Schema 1.0 and Schematron validation of XML messages.
 This is an HTTP-based Java toolkit with two components:

 * a web user interface for validating messages